 |

-YouTube Videos on Shaw Just as Shaw loved playing with the still camera, as
+matter below.
+Just as Shaw loved playing with the still camera, as

-both photographed and photographer, he seemed to love even more playing with the
+both photographed and photographer, he seemed to love even more playing with

-and playing at being amusing and outrageous, there are many film clips
+camera and playing at being amusing and outrageous, there are many film clips

 available online, not only on YouTube, but here are a few YouTube addresses